90

 Finish and Serve

 Once the beef is tender, use two forks to shred it into thin strips.
 Add the sliced green olives to the skillet and stir to combine.
 Cook for an additional 5 minutes.
 Serve the Ropa Vieja hot, alongside some warm tortillas.
-Garnish with fresh cilantro or parsley if desired.
+Garnish with fresh cilantro.

 Login or register to join the conversation.